-Coronavirus kills far more Hispanic and Black children than White youths
+Coronavirus kills far more Hispanic and Black children than White youths, CDC study finds

-Of those killed by covid-19, the illness caused by the coronavirus, more than three-quarters have been Hispanic, Black and American Indian children, even though they represent 41 percent of the U.S. population, according to the Centers for Disease Control and Prevention.
+Of those killed by covid-19, the illness caused by the coronavirus, more than 75 percent have been Hispanic, Black and American Indian children, even though they represent 41 percent of the U.S. population, according to the Centers for Disease Control and Prevention.
 The federal agency collected data from health departments throughout the country.

 The disproportionate deaths among youths echo pandemic disparities well-documented among adults.
 Previous studies have found the virus’s death toll is twice as high among people of color under age 65 as for White Americans.
 People of color also disproportionately make up “excess deaths” — those killed by the virus without being diagnosed or those killed indirectly by the virus’s wide effects on the health-care system.